HenrikBengtsson/my-paragliding-setup/README.md

 5. Start XC Track

-6. Confirm that live tracking and GPS works
+6. Confirm that Bluetooth, GPS and live tracking work ![XCTrack status bar with GPS, Bluetooth, live tracking and battery are all good](images/xctrack-status-bar-ok.png)

 7. Power on the Media Button and confirm pressing left-right shifts XCTrack displays